BMHLab/AHBAprocessing/README.md

 Please read our paper, and if you use this code, please cite our paper:
 A. Arnatkeviciute, B.D.
 Fulcher, A. Fornito.
 A practical guide to linking brain-wide gene expression and neuroimaging data.

+NOTE: The code and corresponding data has been updated on the 7th of April 2020.
+We have discovered some inaccuracies in the cust100 and cust250 parcellations.
+New random parcellations containing 100 and 250 regions per hemisphere were generated and the corresponding data updated.
+If you used cust100 and cust250 parcellations, please refer to the new version of the data.
 NOTE: The code has been updated on the 28th August 2018 - in the previous version gene ordering in the ROI x gene matrices did not correspond to the gene information provided in the probeInformation structure.
 Now this issue is fixed.
 If you processed the data before this date, please re-process it using the updated code.